fdevlees/CINDES/README.md

 # Combinatorial INverse DESigner (CINDES)

-This package allows for combinatorial optimizations, in which molecular properties are optimized by introducing substituents / core-modifications on/into the molecular framework.
+This package allows for combinatorial optimizations, in which molecular properties are optimized by introducing substituents onto or core-modifications into the molecular framework.
 The CINDES package containing two modules:

 *   evaluation: HPC automation of job submission/processing